cdleveille/steam-discord/README.md

 **3. Configure environment variables**

-Create a `.env` file in the project root:
+For development, create a `.env` file in the project root (Bun loads it automatically):

 ```sh
 DISCORD_APP_ID=your_application_id